 - you have been granted leave because of pregnancy, childbirth, or child care,

-- you are receiving special care allowance.
+- you receive special pregnancy allowance, parental allowance or special care allowance.